Our Responsible Travel Philosophy

-One of the most common comments we read in our post-travel questionnaires is that motorised snowmobiles can seem inappropriate in such a silent and unpolluted area such as Northern Scandinavia.
+One of the most common comments we read is that motorised snowmobiles can seem inappropriate in such a silent and unpolluted area such as Northern Scandinavia.

 Here's the thing though, snowmobiles are as much a part of life in the Arctic as fuel guzzling 4-wheel drive cars are here in the UK.